ISO/IEC 7816: 7816-12 Cards with contacts — USB electrical interface and operating procedures

 ISO/IEC 7816-12:2005 provides two protocols for control transfers.
 This is to support the protocol T=0 (version A) or to use the transfer on APDU level (version B).
 ISO/IEC 7816-12:2005 provides the state diagrams for the USB-ICC for each of the transfers (bulk transfers, control transfers version A and version B).
 Examples of possible sequences which the USB-ICC must be able to handle are given in an informative annex.

 The USB CCID device class defines a standard for communicating with ISO/IEC 7816 smart cards over USB.

 7816-13: Commands for application management in multi-application environment

 This part specifies commands for application management in a multi-application environment.

 7816-15: Cryptographic information application

-Created in 2004, amended in 2004, 2007, 2008, updated in 2016.
+Created in 2004 (based on PKCS #15 v1.1 with the non IC relevant parts removed), amended in 2004, 2007, 2008, updated in 2016.

 According to its abstract, it specifies a card application.
 This application contains information on cryptographic functionality.
 Further, ISO/IEC 7816-15:2016 defines a common syntax (in ASN.1) and format for the cryptographic information and mechanisms to share this information whenever appropriate.

 ISO/IEC 7816-15:2016 supports the following capabilities: